aidenmark/CS330/README.md

 # CS330
 SNHU Computer Graphics and Visualization

-Aeriel Denmark
-Shaykhian – Portfolio Submission
+Aeriel Denmark | Instructor Gholam Shaykhian | Portfolio Submission Sun 3/2/25
-*Sun 3/2/25*

 **1. How do I approach designing software?**
 - Learning What new design skills has your work on the project helped you to craft?